Aptivi/ChemiStar/DocGen/index.md

 ## What is ChemiStar?

-ChemiStar is a library that allows you to interace with the periodic table.
+ChemiStar is a library that allows you to interact with the periodic table.

 ## What is this web page?